jschaefer619/VOSviewer_triplet_translator/README.md

 ### Dependencies

-Most modules this tool uses are in the standard Python 3 library.
+Most modules this tool uses are included in the standard Python 3 library.
 An exception is the popular Data Science tool Pandas.
 See [these tutorials](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html) for help with Pandas installation.
-An easy solution for those inexperienced with Python enviroments or command line tools is to install [Anaconda](https://anaconda.org/)
+An easy solution for those inexperienced with Python enviroments or command line tools is to install [Anaconda](https://anaconda.org/).

 ## Usage